Tā te pūnaha kawenga

 These example guides explain the process of rating and reviewing consumer harm that occurs within an organisation.
 Please note, the guides are not exhaustive lists.

-Nine sector-specific SAC example guides are currently in development with the sector using a co-design process and will be available in the first quarter of 2023/24.
+Eight sector-specific SAC example guides are currently in development with the sector using a co-design process and will be available in quarters 3 and 4 of 2023/24.

 Use this template to complete a review using the learning review method.